Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Parallax-Mapping.md

 # Parallax Mapping Node

-The Parallax Mapping Node allows you to create a parallax effect that displaces a Material's UVs to create the illusion of depth inside a Material.
-Uses single step process that does not account for occlusion.
+The Parallax Mapping node lets you create a parallax effect that displaces a Material's UVs to create the illusion of depth inside a Material.
+This implementation uses the single step process that does not account for occlusion.
+For information on how the effect looks, see the [Height Map](https://docs.unity3d.com/Manual/StandardShaderMaterialParameterHeightMap.html) page.

 ## Ports